Total Vision Seal Beach

 A patient's eye is being examined by an eye care professional to find the cause of her halo vision.

 Experiencing halos around lights at night can be caused by different things.
 Seeing halos can be jarring and annoying, but they can also be a sign of serious eye conditions or a side effect of laser vision correction.
-At their worst, they can be a symptom of a more serious eye and vision concern, like dry eye, cataracts, or glaucoma.
+At their worst, they can be a symptom of a more serious eye and vision concern, like dry eye, cataracts, glaucoma, or corneal edema.

 The first step in determining why you see halos is to schedule an eye exam with your eye care professional to get to the bottom of your vision concerns.